utrechtzouk/utrechtzouk.github.io/wednesday-classes.md

 [Register for courses](http://www.salsaventura.nl/utrecht)

-# Teachers: Artul & Kraken
+# Teachers: Artül & Kraken

 Want to join during the current season?
 Contact us for more information.